Orbital FracturesHome » Services » Medically Necessary Surgery » Orbital Fractures

 - Displacement of the outside wall of the orbit

 Surgical repair of orbital fractures is usually performed on an outpatient basis, meaning that an overnight hospital stay is generally not required.
 Incisions are usually hidden inside the lower eyelid or in a natural “smile” line, thus minimizing scarring.
 The breaks are repaired by realigning the bones, returning displaced muscles or fat to the proper position and placing specially customized plastic or metal plates to hold important structures in their proper position.
-Most patients experience only mild discomfort after repair of an orbital fracture.
-Most choose to take a week or so off from their usual activities to recover.
+Most patients experience only mild discomfort after repair of an orbital fracture and choose to take a week or so off from their usual activities to recover.